 While the human rights situation in Kazakhstan has been deteriorating, the regime of President Nazarbayev has also been chasing Kazakh critical voices living abroad.
 In a series of lawsuits brought in the US against the opposition media, Respublika, banned in the country and forced to operate from abroad, Kazakhstan has been trying to abuse the US anti-fraud legislation (CFFA) to silence its critics.
 The procedures are still on-going.
 Furthermore, in what now has become a long international battle, Kazakhstan has been misusing the Interpol system, often via corrupt proxies from Russia or Ukraine, to chase opposition figure, Mukhtar Ablyazov, his family members and former associates that reside in the EU.
 As would appear from information made public in a leak scandal that saw hundreds of private correspondence of high-level Kazakh officials and politicians disclosed, the Kazakh authorities have been spending enormous amounts of money on these cases, intervening – often illegally – in the legal proceedings and extradition cases, corrupting investigators in Russia and Ukraine and trying to pressure representatives of the justice systems in a number of EU Member States.

 We call on the European Council President, Donald Tusk, to address these issues in his talks with the Kazakh President.
 Kazakhstan should ensure full respect for democratic standards and human rights if it wants closer cooperation with the European Union.
 Political prisoners should be unconditionally released and media, journalists and bloggers, as well as all citizens should be able conduct their professional activities even if it includes expressing criticism towards the actions and policies of the authorities.

 For more information, please contact:

-Lyudmyla Kozlovska, President of the Open Dialog Foundation
+Lyudmyla Kozlovska, President of the Open Dialogue Foundation

-Anna Koj, Head of the EU Office of the Open Dialog Foundation
+Anna Koj, Head of the EU Office of the Open Dialogue Foundation